Let's get to know each other a little

 I share so you can share.

-I've always liked making things.
-Toys, sculptures, benches, greenhouses for ladybugs out of old food containers.
-When I got a bit older, I spent my spare time organising elaborate photoshoots and painting murals.
-I studied a creative degree and joined the Advertising industry before moving to Tech.
+Toys, benches, greenhouses for ladybugs out of old yoghurt pots - I liked making things since I was a child.
+When I got a bit older, I spent my spare time organising photoshoots and painting murals.
+I studied a creative degree and, for a stint. joined the Advertising industry before ultimately moving to Tech.

-I wanted to be in that making space again - crafting experiences, products, services and processes.
-Over the years, my job roles evolved from UX Analyst to Design Lead, to Head of Design Strategy, and still, I just like making things.
+I wanted to be in the space of working on problems, crafting experiences, products, services and processes.
+Over the years, my job roles shifted across UX Designer, Researcher, Product & Service Design Lead, Head of Design Strategy, and still, I just like making things.
 Either to fix something broken or to make it work better.

-Being close to the ground, nature, and life is important to me.
+Being close to the ground & nature is important to me.
 I'm not sure what got me started, but greenery became a hyperfixation.
 I've 'stolen' almost all of the plants in my home jungle by taking cuttings or growing from seed.

 I moved to the coast 3 years ago and have felt the chalk, flint, clay and salt water shape how I see the world around me.
 I've watched the moon rise over the sea in summer.
 It has the most vibrant orange-red colour that a phone camera can never capture.
 I know the names of all the cats in the neighbourhood, mostly because they're names I've made up for them.
 They know me too.
-I forage for what I know is good, but never mushrooms because I don't want to die from a stew.
+I forage wild fruit and veggies, but never mushrooms because I don't want to die from a stew.

 I'm curious for curiosity's sake and actively resist the urge to always be productive.
 I've started seeing the difference between feeling busy and feeling happy, which is a big step for me.